wp-graphql/wp-graphql/README.md

 `bin/install-wp-tests.sh wpgraphql_test root password 127.0.0.1 latest`

-DEBUGGING: If you have run this command before in another branch you may already have a local copy of WordPress downloaded in your `/private/tmp` directory.
+*DEBUGGING*: If you have run this command before in another branch you may already have a local copy of WordPress downloaded in your `/private/tmp` directory.
 If this is the case, please remove it and then run the install script again.
 Without removing this you may receive an error when running phpunit.

 #### Local Environment Configuration for Codeception Tests